mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 the slugfest that had smashed the main element of the Loyal Fleet in Pact and The Remnants.
 Gateway saw several rear action and counter attacks as Ilelish forces sought to regroup to spinward.
-Although Duli- nor respected his neutrality policy with the Scanian's, Lucan did not.
+Although Duli-nor respected his neutrality policy with the Scanian's, Lucan did not.
 In fact, he was so sure that the policy was a trick to allow Dulinor to maintain a secret base that he ordered a nuclear strike but for some unexplained reason the ship exploded before it could carry out its grim task.
-Fortunately for Dulinor these rear action battles and the state of the Venge- ance Fleet after previous battles meant that this regrouping could take place.
-The fault for this fail- ure by the larger Vengeance Fleet could be laid on Lucan, who was personally in command of the Impe- rial forces.
-His lack of knowledge of strategy turned the war from one of manoeuvre, into one of attri- tion.
-The Loyal Fleet lost, but the victory was pyr- rhic.
+Fortunately for Dulinor these rear action battles and the state of the Venge-ance Fleet after previous battles meant that this regrouping could take place.
+The fault for this fail-ure by the larger Vengeance Fleet could be laid on Lucan, who was personally in command of the Impe-rial forces.
+His lack of knowledge of strategy turned the war from one of manoeuvre, into one of attri-tion.
+The Loyal Fleet lost, but the victory was pyr-rhic.
 In private, many imperial admirals were making poor comparisons with Terra's first world war (this was characterised by many pointless attacks that resulted in huge casualties on both sides).
 At the end of 1119, Argi remained in the hands of Dulinor.
-However, he was now on the defensive against Lu- can.
+However, he was now on the defensive against Lu-can.
 Already Imperial scouting forces had penetrated Argi from Sapphyre subsector.
 Doubtless, this was in preparation for a major offensive.

 1120

-The offensive that everybody knew was going to hap- pen happened.
-Like previous attacks launched by
-Lucan, it was characterised by its complete lack of strategic knowledge.
+The offensive that everybody knew was going to hap-pen happened.
+Like previous attacks launched by Lucan, it was characterised by its complete lack of strategic knowledge.
 Firstly it was launched against Dulinor's salient, the spinward.
-Secondly, no sub- tlety at all was employed.
-Tabloid editors with re- corded IQ's of under 80 successfully predicted Lu- can's targets.
-Successes came, but only through su- perior numbers and at huge cost.
+Secondly, no sub-tlety at all was employed.
+Tabloid editors with re-corded IQ's of under 80 successfully predicted Lu-can's targets.
+Successes came, but only through su-perior numbers and at huge cost.
 In addition to these tactics (or rather the lack of them), Lucan was willing to accept victory at any cost.
 Many worlds that were regarded to difficult to take or defend had already been devastated by the Vengeance Fleet.
-In Argi sev- eral worlds were devastated by nuclear missiles: Shu- lasgu, Mishu, Liishuga, Shidka and Ashmara were among those worlds to be so attacked.
-This combina- tion of planetary destruction and attrition warfare
+In Argi sev-eral worlds were devastated by nuclear missiles: Shu-lasgu, Mishu, Liishuga, Shidka and Ashmara were among those worlds to be so attacked.
+This combina-tion of planetary destruction and attrition warfare

 ```
 forced back Dulinor's fleet until the only world in Argi
 that could be described as loyal was Uaam.
 Only a
 few worlds in Argi were actually occupied by Lucan
 for use as supply points for his fleets.
-Those remain-
-ing worlds became reconnected with the FMF.
-Impe-
-rial admirals were happy to let this happen, as FMF
+Those remain-ing worlds became reconnected with the FMF.
+Impe-rial admirals were happy to let this happen, as FMF
-forces assisting ravaged worlds could not attack Impe-
+forces assisting ravaged worlds could not attack Impe-rial forces elsewhere.
-rial forces elsewhere.
 However, it did give the Free
 Medurman Navy (FMN) many potential bases from
 which to strike.
 Argi is again in the front line.
 Lucan's
-concept of warfare virtually ensures that this will re-
-main so as his diminished fleets combat Dulinor's
+concept of warfare virtually ensures that this will re-main so as his diminished fleets combat Dulinor's
 equally reduced units.
-Both sides are heading for ex-
+Both sides are heading for ex-haustion.
-haustion.
 Indeed, in Dagudashaag, the next few years
 of the rebellion would see the front line advance by
 only 10 parsecs.
 Argi will remain the battle ground for
 what remains of the largest fleets in existence since
 the interstellar wars.
 What lies in the future?
-Cer-
-tainly it will be a long time before it returns to its
+Cer-tainly it will be a long time before it returns to its
 position of the industrial heart to the Imperium.
 ```

 Key to Allegiances: D—Federation of Ilelish, L—Lucan's Imperium, M—Free Medurman Federation Site of major battle

 Subject: First Thoughts on Dagudashaag